Who Dares Challenge Cooper’s Safety Rules?

 We don't encourage it.
 We look for every opportunity to avoid it.
 We never take it lightly.
 But we don't categorically reject it either.

-Instead of teaching people to never even consider the possibility that innocents could be put at risk from a line of fire we've been forced into, then finding ourselves unprepared for a situation where they have no choice, we should make all the risks and all the safeguards we need in such situations part of our training.
+Instead of convincing ourselves to not even consider the possibility that innocents could be put at risk from a line of fire we've been forced into, then finding ourselves unprepared for a situation where we have no choice, we should make these risks and the corresponding safeguards and alternatives to such a possibility part of our ongoing training.

 Our Rule #2 - Never point your gun at anything you can't justifiably put at risk.

 Cooper's Rule #3 - Keep your finger off the trigger until your sights are on the target.

 I actually heard Col. Cooper contradict himself on this.
 He stood in front of a class and said "As I start to raise my gun, I move my finger to the trigger, so I can break the shot as soon as I get on target."
 And that makes total sense!

 We do everything we can to shave fractions of a second off our draws and hundredths off our splits.
 Why would we train combative students to wait until they have a proper sight picture before moving their finger to the trigger.

 Our Rule #3 - Keep your finger off the trigger until your gun is oriented where it's tactically safe to do so.